Tempestiine/Cybersecurity/overthewire/bandit/README.md

 - **Initial Connection:** `ssh bandit0@bandit.labs.overthewire.org -p 2220`
 - **Password:** `bandit0`

-## Learning Goals
+## Why Bandit?

-- Master Linux command line navigation
-- Understand file permissions and system security
-- Build systematic problem-solving approach
-- Connect basic techniques to real cybersecurity work
+I chose Bandit first because I really want to build a strong foundation in cybersecurity.
+When I was first introduced to cybersecurity, it was the first thing I touched.
+Frankly, I have restarted and went through Bandit two times in the past.
+Third time's a charm.

 ## Progress

-- Individual level writeups will document my approach, what I learned, and how each technique applies to cybersecurity.
+Each level’s writeup will document my approach, lessons learned, and real-world applications.
+The structure will adapt to each challenge while remaining clear and readable.
-- However, the structure of each writeup will change slightly and adapt to the problem thrown by Bandit.
-Though, I'll ensure each writeup is completely readable and understandable.